ngrx/platform/projects/ngrx.io/content/guide/store/actions.md

 - The category of the action is captured within the square brackets `[]`.
 - The category is used to group actions for a particular area, whether it be a component page, backend API, or browser API.
-- The `Login` text after the category is a description about what event occurred from this actions.
+- The `Login` text after the category is a description about what event occurred from this action.
 In this case, the user clicked a login button from the login page to attempt to authenticate with a username and password.

 ## Creating action unions